romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 This will search a record by provided where condition, throw `NotFoundError` if not found, and update the referring column.

-Supported when inserting multiple records as well.
+Supported when creating multiple records as well.

 ```ts
 const book = await db.book.create({